310mc/https-310mc.github.io-tl/source/_posts/wildland/prologue.md

 {% endbubble %}

 {% bubble Tetora norsmile %}
 That boy…?
-Ahh, He’s a first year kid that joined the club this year.
+Ahh, he’s a first year kid that joined the club this year.
 {% endbubble %}

 {% bubble Hiiro norsmile %}